 Based on eBay sales, it would appear that Browning traveller's microscope clones were made in relatively large numbers compared to those made by Baker or Moginie.
-That is, examples of Browning traveller's microscope clones are sometimes seen on eBay, i.e., they do not seem to be exceptionally rare.
+That is, examples of Browning traveller's microscope clones are often seen on eBay, i.e., they do not seem to be particularly rare.

-Figure 20.
-Browning microscope, about 8-1/2" tall, as shown, 12.4 stage, mirror, or tripod legs.
+Figure 18.
+Browning microscope, about 8-1/2" tall, as shown, 12.4

-Figure 21.
+Figure 19.
 John Browning/68 Strand/London/889 signature